persephonesoft/webcerberus-helm/README.md

 Try making a request:
 ```
 sh
-curl --cacert /etc/ssl/certs/custom-ca.crt https://<service-url>
+curl --cacert /etc/ssl/certs/blast-custom-ca.crt https://<service-url>
 ```
+If the `SSL_CERT_FILE` environment variable is set, it is used as the --cacert value.
 If successful, the CA is available and trusted.
 If you get an SSL error, it may indicate that the CA certificate is missing or invalid.

 ## Procedure of the migration to other pod security context